Shakthivelms8/dp-420-cosmos-db-dev/instructions/22-sdk-multi-region.md

----
-lab:
-    title: 'Connect to a multi-region write account with the Azure Cosmos DB SQL API SDK'
-    module: 'Module 9 - Design and implement a replication strategy for Azure Cosmos DB SQL API'
+# Module 9 - Design and implement a replication strategy for Azure Cosmos DB SQL API
----

-# Connect to a multi-region write account with the Azure Cosmos DB SQL API SDK
+## Connect to a multi-region write account with the Azure Cosmos DB SQL API SDK

 The **CosmosClientBuilder** class is a fluent class designed to build the SDK client to connect to your container and perform operations.
 Using the builder, you can configure a preferred application region for write operations if your Azure Cosmos DB SQL API account is already configured for multi-region writes.